djeada/Statistics-Notes/notes/basic_concepts/bayesian_vs_frequentist.md

 ## Bayesian vs Frequentist Statistics

 Bayesian and frequentist statistics are two distinct approaches to statistical inference.
 Both approaches aim to make inferences about an underlying population based on sample data.
 However, the way they interpret probability and handle uncertainty is fundamentally different.

-## Frequentist Statistics
+### Frequentist Statistics

-### Key Concepts
+Key Concepts:

-- **Fixed Parameters**: Views parameters as fixed, though unknown.
-Example: the true mean of a population is constant but unknown.
+- Frequentist statistics operates under the assumption that parameters in a population are fixed but unknown, such as the true mean, which remains constant even though its value is not directly observed.
-- **Confidence Intervals (CI)**: Used to estimate a parameter's likely range.
-Mathematically, a 95% CI means if we repeat the experiment many times, 95% of the CIs will contain the true parameter.
+- Confidence intervals are constructed to estimate the range within which a parameter likely falls.
+For example, a 95% confidence interval means that if an experiment were repeated many times, 95% of the intervals generated would capture the true parameter value.
-- **Null Hypothesis Testing**: Involves comparing observed data against a null hypothesis (H0).
-Example: H0 might state there's no difference between two groups.
-We assess the likelihood of observing our data if H0 is true.
+- Null hypothesis testing is a core component of frequentist analysis.
+It tests observed data against a null hypothesis, which typically asserts no effect or no difference, such as the hypothesis that two groups do not differ significantly.

-### Mathematical Foundations
+#### Mathematical Foundations
-- **Probability as Frequency**: Interprets probability as the long-run frequency of events.
-For instance, P(Heads) = 0.5 in coin tosses means that heads will appear in 50% of an infinite number of tosses.
+- Frequentist probability is defined in terms of long-run frequency.
+This interpretation suggests that, in a large number of trials, the probability of an event, like getting heads in a coin toss, reflects its relative frequency over time.
-- **Test Statistics and P-Values**: Uses test statistics to determine how extreme the observed data is.
-P-values quantify this extremeness under H0.
-A small p-value (e.g., <0.05) suggests that observing such data is unlikely under H0.
+- Test statistics are used to measure how unusual the observed data is compared to what would be expected under the null hypothesis.
+The extremeness of the data is quantified by the p-value, which indicates the probability of obtaining such data if the null hypothesis is true.
+A small p-value suggests the observed data is inconsistent with the null hypothesis.

-### Advantages
+#### Advantages

-- **Simplicity and Accessibility**: Concepts are straightforward, making them accessible to non-experts.
+- Frequentist methods are known for their simplicity and accessibility, making them easier for non-experts to understand and apply in practical settings.
-- **Large Sample Suitability**: Well-suited for large samples, often providing reliable results.
+- These methods are well-suited for large sample sizes, often yielding highly reliable results when ample data is available.
-- **Standardization**: Offers standardized methods with extensive tables and procedures, facilitating widespread use and understanding.
+- Frequentist statistics offer standardized methods, supported by extensive tables and procedures, which have been widely adopted in fields like medicine and social sciences.

-### Limitations
+#### Limitations

-- **Small Sample Challenges**: May yield misleading results with small samples or complex data structures.
+- One major limitation is that frequentist methods can produce misleading results when applied to small sample sizes or complex data structures, potentially leading to inaccurate conclusions.
-- **Excludes Prior Information**: Doesn't incorporate existing knowledge or beliefs about parameters, focusing only on sample data.
+- Frequentist statistics do not incorporate prior knowledge or beliefs about the parameters; they rely solely on the data at hand, potentially missing valuable context.
-- **Binary Decision Making**: The 'reject or fail to reject H0' framework can overlook subtleties in data, lacking in-depth interpretation.
+- The binary decision-making process, where one either rejects or fails to reject the null hypothesis, can be overly simplistic, often ignoring the nuance and depth of the data, leading to a lack of deeper interpretation.

-### Example
+#### Example

 Let's assume we have a population of ten items, where X represents the attribute we are looking for and O represents the absence of this attribute.